ICCY Association

 Units and organisations who have lost no members (through death in service) are also represented.
 The Arboretum is in Staffordshire DE13 7AR

 Early on in its planting, the IC&CY Association placed four plaques – three in Yeomanry Avenue to remember the Inns of Court Regiment (ICR), the City of London Yeomanry (Rough Riders), and the Inns of Court & City Yeomanry.
-And one in the Home Service Force Grove to mark the HSF Squadron raised at Lincoln’s Inn from 1987-1992.
+In the main Grove there is a plaques to the Home Service Force Grove to mark the HSF Squadron raised at Lincoln’s Inn from 1987-1992.
 In 2022 these plaques were refurbished (see photos)

 Guidance for visitors.